ASM0697/ASM0697.github.io/README.md

 ## About This Website

-This website is built using the open-source HugoBlox theme, and it showcases my research, activities, and academic work.
+This website is built using the open-source HugoBlox framework, and it showcases my research, activities, and academic work.

 ## Licensing